oruga-ui/oruga/packages/docs/documentation/configuration.md

     });
 ```

-For a more in-depth customisation experience, the function also accepts the component's read-only `props` as a second argument.
+For a more in-depth customisation experience, the function provides the component's read-only `props` as a second argument.

-For example, when using [Bootstrap](https://getbootstrap.com/) you may want to apply variants to buttons only when the element is not disabled:
+For example, you may want to apply a variants class to buttons only when the element is not disabled:

 ```js
 createApp(...)